Biberkatze/Biberkatze/README.md

 - 👋 Hi, I’m @Biberkatze
-- 👀 I’m interested in yo mama
+- 👀 I’m interested in cyber security
-- 🌱 I’m currently learning how to get bitches
+- 🌱 I’m currently learning how to code an ai
-- 💞️ I’m looking to collaborate on Pornhub
-- 📫 How to reach me Letter
+- 📫 How to reach me later: cedric.tuma@bluewin.ch

 <!---
 Biberkatze/Biberkatze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.